 Here are the 2 dim desk lamps I used to test the setup.
 I'd recommend getting a couple of those silver dome lamps with daylight bulbs to give brighter, better light.
 Here's a comparison of the light box set up vs. the flash on my camera.

-(For tips on making this shot more appealing see updated post on lighting and color)
+(For tips on making this shot more appealing see updated post on

 As you can see, the flash blows out the subject when you try to get close to it and creates a harsh shadow.
 It also flattens the image because the light source is only coming from one location straight on.
 The light box feels nice and soft and helps show off the contours of the subject by providing light from multiple angles.